 8-Channel 12-Bit 200ksps ADC Data Acquisition Shield for Arduino

 The ARD-LTC1863 is an Arduino compatible shield that contains a Linear Technology LTC1863 12-Bit, 8-Channel, 200ksps ADC.
 It can be configured to measure 8 single-ended voltages, 4 differential voltages, or any other combination.
+A SPI interface allows fast communication to the ADC.
 The onboard EEPROM can be used to store calibration and configuration information directly on each ARD-LTC1863 board.
 A 6-byte EUI-48-compatible globally unique ID number is also provided.
 The ARD-LTC1863 can be used with other Arduino shields to make a simple, yet quite versatile, data acquisition system.

 For a higher resolution (16-bit) version of this shield, please see the ARD-LTC1867.

 - 8 single-ended channels, 4 differential channels, or any combination